Where To Fly RC Airplanes: Finding Safe & Legal Flying Sites

-Pay attention to this one, because flying in the wrong place can potentially be very damaging to our hobby, especially since the rise of the drones and some associated negative press that the hobby has had in recent times.
+Finding the perfect RC flying site is an absolutely critical step before you even think about charging your flight batteries.
+Pay close attention to this one, because flying in the wrong places to fly RC planes can potentially be very damaging to our hobby, especially since the explosive rise of drones and the strict new aviation laws and negative press that have followed in recent times.

 Club, Private Land or Public Area?

-These are pretty much your three options for finding somewhere to fly rc airplanes.
+These are pretty much your three main options for finding somewhere to fly rc airplanes.

-If there is, do consider joining especially if you're thinking of flying IC powered planes.
-Such airplanes are more involved than your typical electric park flyer, so help from other modellers is always a good thing.
+If there is, do consider joining especially if you're thinking of flying IC (gas/glow) powered planes.
+Such airplanes are more involved than your typical electric park flyer, so help from other modellers and the use of a dedicated, well-maintained runway is always a great thing.

-While it's true that most of us are using 2.4GHz radios these days, it's still very possible that you have bought an rc airplane that utilises a traditional MHz radio system.
+While it's true that most of us are using modern 2.4GHz radios these days, it's still very possible that you have bought an rc airplane that utilises a traditional MHz radio system (or someone at the club still does).
 This is where you have to be very concerned about radio interference from or to other flyers nearby.
 If you and another flyer are both using a MHz radio within close range (a mile or less) then you need to be sure about who is on which frequency.

 Strike a Deal on Private Land

-If you know of some nearby private open land then why not approach the owner and ask if you can use it to fly from on a regular basis?
+If you know of some nearby private open land—such as a farm or large estate—then why not approach the owner and politely ask if you can use it to fly from on a regular basis?

-Private land is the preferable option over flying from somewhere public, because you can pretty much do what you like when you like, without the worry of being yelled at by a member of the public who doesn't like rc airplanes!
+Private land is the preferable option over flying from somewhere public, because you can pretty much do what you like when you like, without the constant worry of being yelled at by a member of the public who doesn't like rc airplanes buzzing around!

-Countless rc airplane clubs have been set up by doing this, and it's always worth asking the landowner or relevant local authority.
-You can always offer some kind of payment in return.
+Countless rc airplane clubs have been set up by doing exactly this, and it's always worth asking the landowner.
+You can always offer some kind of payment or a bottle of something nice in return.

 Of course, it could be that you've bought an ultra micro type electric rc plane and that your back yard is big enough to fly it in.
 Lucky you, you're in an enviable position!